pura vida

 Carl.jpg

-I made a poster for the event featuring Antonio, the mysterious character from the film, who lives inside the volcano and wears an alpaca mask.
-He is hidden in background in almost every scene!
+I created a poster for the event featuring Antonio, the mysterious character from the film who lives inside a volcano and wears an alpaca mask.
+He’s hidden in the background in almost every scene!

 GraduationPoster.gif